 Feature 1: £20,000 grace amount

-The first £20,000 of payable tax credit claims will be exempt from the PAYE cap.
+The first £20,000 of payable tax credit claims are exempt from the PAYE cap.

-Claims under £20,000 will be completely uncapped.
-Claims over £20,000 will be capped according to the following calculation:
+Claims over £20,000 are capped according to the following calculation:

 PAYE Cap = £20,000 + 300% of a company’s PAYE & NIC liability

-This ‘grace amount’ protects small companies with directors taking little or no remuneration, and with few or no employees.
+This ‘grace amount’ protects small companies with few or no employees, and whose directors taking little or no remuneration.

 Feature 2: Related party costs can be included

-Companies will be allowed to include staff costs from related parties in their PAYE and NIC liability calculation.
-So long as they are attributable to the development work.
+Companies are allowed to include staff costs from related parties in their PAYE and NIC liability calculation.
+So long as they are attributable to development work.

-This addendum will benefit small, loss-making groups of connected businesses.
+This addendum benefits small, loss-making groups of connected businesses.
 Particularly where one member employs the majority of the group’s staff.